TalariaSoftware/ncmanager-help/committees/after-meetings.md

-This is all the responsibility of the chair, but of course she can delegate it however she sees fit.
+This is all the responsibility of the chair, but of course they can delegate it however they see fit.